trenjoh/Machine-learning--computer-vision-/README.md

 # Machine-learning
-Convolution Neural Networks-image classification using tensor flow
+Convolution Neural Networks for image classification using tensor flow

 Trained the model from scratch,